Reconciliation Break Investigation: Turning a Difference Into an Answer (2026)

 |---|---|

-| Uncaptured gas | Native-asset shortfall vs chain |
+| Uncaptured gas | Native-asset shortfall versus chain |

-| Internal transfer mis-treated | Phantom disposal / unmatched leg |
+| Internal transfer mis-treated | Phantom disposal or unmatched leg |

 | Timing | Period-end difference that later clears |

-| Missing/undisclosed wallet | Activity with out-of-scope address |
+| Missing or undisclosed wallet | Activity with an out-of-scope address |

-| Source divergence | API vs CSV / explorer vs node mismatch |
+| Source divergence | API-versus-CSV or explorer-versus-node mismatch |

 Most crypto breaks trace to one of these.
-Identifying which is the root cause — not just the amount — is the core of the workflow; the fix's accounting effect is framework-specific.
+Identifying which is the root cause, not just the amount, is the core of the workflow; the fix's accounting effect is framework-specific.

 Resolving a break